WSTG - Latest

 The tester has identified the existence of a file named

 connection.inc.
 Trying to access it directly gives back its contents, which are:

-The following file extensions should never be returned by a web server, since they are related to files which may contain sensitive information or to files for which there is no reason to be served.
+The following file extensions should never be returned by a web server, as they pertain to files that could contain sensitive information or files that have no valid reason to be served.